Skip to main content

 Question Methods

-How would college students use an AI companion to allocate capital to sustainable companies when shopping, saving, and investing?
+How can an AI companion support college students in allocating capital to sustainable companies when shopping, saving, and investing?
 Literature Review and Expert Interviews

-How would college students prioritize specific AI companion features?
+How do college students prioritize AI companion features?
 Survey of College Students

 • What factors increase potential users choosing sustainable investing?